KDE/krita/packaging/windows/msix/README.md

 The script and related resources are also configured and installed into `${CMAKE_INSTALL_PREFIX}/krita-msix`, which is then used by the Binary Factory pipeline.
-On the Binary Factory, `KRITA_INSTALLER` is set instead of `KRITA_DIR`.
-The script will then extract the files into a working directory.
+On the Binary Factory, we also need to set `KRITA_SHELLEX` for it to copy the files required for the shell extension.

 Self-signing the package for testing purposes